 The state-of-the-art MSU Veterinary Diagnostic Laboratory supports the Hospital’s on-site Clinical Pathology Service, as well as a multitude of other diagnostic services nearby.

-MSU’s Colleges of Veterinary Medicine and Agriculture and Natural Resources, along with the State of Michigan’s Department of Natural Resources, will establish a Biobank for Animal Models (BAM).
-This repository will store samples, such as viral, bacterial, and fungal isolates with their associated metadata; lesions, tumors, and healthy tissues; cancer and normal cell lines; and a variety of other sample types.
-BAM will be a major resource for secondary research by private companies because it will provide large sets of specimens that fulfill international standards in biomarker-based test validations for diagnostics and/or theranostics (combined therapeutics and diagnostics for tumors), as well as in the development of drugs and vaccines.
+MSU College of Veterinary Medicine will establish a Biobank for Animal Models (BAM).
+This repository will be designed to store tumors, healthy tissues, normal cell lines, blood, serum, and different biopsies, such as bone marrow, as well as infectious agents including viruses, bacteria, and fungi.
+BAM will be a major resource for secondary research because it will provide large sets of specimens that fulfill international standards in biomarker-based test validations for diagnostics and/or theranostics (combined therapeutics and diagnostics for tumors), as well as in the development of drugs and vaccines.